-From the user-defined inputs, the projected 'Coastwide total mortality limit' (all projected mortality3), and the Spawning Potential Ratio (SPR) are updated automatically (Fig. 2).
-These values can then be compared directly with the Decision Table for an evaluation of the relative risk associated with the input limits.
+From the user-defined inputs, the projected 'Coastwide total mortality limit' (all projected mortality3), and the Spawning Potential Ratio (SPR) are updated automatically based on results created for this tool using the 2018 stock assessment (IPHC-2019-AM095-09; Fig. 2; projected SPR is only available when using the previous year's bycatch).
+These values can then be compared directly with the Decision Table (IPHC-2019-AM095-09) for an evaluation of the relative risk associated with the input limits.
 The total mortality limit and the distributed mortality limit (TCEY) are then provided for each IPHC Regulatory Area.